jeeliz/jeelizFaceFilter/README.md

 In all cases, WebRTC should be implemented in the web browser, otherwise FaceFilter API will not be able to get the webcam video feed.
 Here are the compatibility tables from [caniuse.com](https://caniuse.com/) here: [WebGL1](https://caniuse.com/#feat=webgl), [WebGL2](https://caniuse.com/#feat=webgl2), [WebRTC](https://caniuse.com/#feat=stream).

 If a compatibility error is triggered, please post an issue on this repository.
 If this is a problem with the webcam access, please first retry after closing all applications which could use your device (Skype, Messenger, other browser tabs and windows, ...).
-Please include :
+Please include:
 * a screenshot of [webglreport.com - WebGL1](http://webglreport.com/?v=1) (about your `WebGL1` implementation),
 * a screenshot of [webglreport.com - WebGL2](http://webglreport.com/?v=2) (about your `WebGL2` implementation),
 * the log from the web console,